What does it mean to be a responsible AI practitioner: An ontology of roles and skills

-\paragraph{Skills} The researchers in this group need to have a mix of technical skills (i.e. software engineering and programming languages such as Python), research skills (i.e. analytical thinking and synthesis of complex ideas ) and leadership skills (i.e. lead and guide fellow researchers).
-The dataset from the job postings emphasized equally on all these skills and more senior positions emphasized the leadership skills.
-The experts interviewees mainly highlighted the research and leaderships skills.
+\paragraph{Skills} The researchers in this group need to have a mix of technical skills (i.e. software engineering and programming languages such as Python), research skills (i.e. analytical thinking and synthesis of complex ideas ), and leadership skills (i.e. leading and guiding fellow researchers).
+The dataset from the job postings emphasized equally all these skills, and more senior positions emphasized leadership skills.
+A senior researcher explained that they look for "different research skills" depending on the project; however, they generally look for \textit{"some background in machine learning, statistics, computer science or something of that nature"} and hire candidates that have some \textit{"interdisciplinary background"}.
 The data from the postings and the interviews show a strong emphasis on good verbal and written communication skills.
-Many highlight the ability to publish in academic venues and some emphasized the ability to communicate to different audiences internally (i.e. product teams and executives) and externally (policy makers and executives).
-These researchers need to be experts in a wide range of topics according to the job postings.About a third of the postings highlighted that these researchers need to have expert level understanding of ML/AI and AI ethics topics (i.e. fairness).
-While another third indicate only the need for ML and indicate AI ethics knowledge is a nice to have.
-The last third mainly highlight the need for AI ethics specific expertise, implicitly assuming the knowledge of ML/AI (as they often specify education qualifications in computer science).
+Participants highlighted the ability to publish in academic venues and some emphasized the ability to communicate with different audiences internally (i.e. product teams and executives) and externally (policy-makers and executives).
+A technical researcher emphasized the importance of\textit{ "convincing stakeholders"} and creating \textit{"strategic collaborations"} by communicating with practitioners with "diverse" backgrounds.